ONNSFA on Facebook

 • SMA Native American STEM Scholarship

-Souder, Miller & Associates offers a $1,500 scholarship opportunity to Native American students pursuing a four-year degree in Science, Technology, Engineering or Mathematics.
-The scholarship may be used for tuition, fees, books or on-campus housing/meals.
-Automatic approval for up to a maximum of four academic years is at the discretion of the Scholarship Committee.
+Souder, Miller & Associates offers a $1,500 scholarship opportunity to Native American students pursuing a four-year degree in Science, Technology, Engineering, or Mathematics.
+The scholarship may be used for tuition, fees, books, or on-campus housing/meals.
+Automatic approval for up to four academic years is at the discretion of the Scholarship Committee.

-Eligibility: Enrolled members of a Pueblo or Tribe; students graduating from high school by June 2018 and accepted to an accredited U.S. college or university or a college STEM student already enrolled at an accredited college or university.
+Eligibility: Enrolled members of a Pueblo or Tribe; students graduating from high school and accepted to a USccredited US college or university o,r a college STEM student already enrolled at an accredited college or university.
 Click here for the application packet.
-For information email: nativeamerican.scholarship@soudermiller.com.
+For information, email: nativeamerican.scholarship@soudermiller.com.

 Deadline: June 15 at 5 pm